phase2/grunt-drupal-tasks/README.md

 npm install -g grunt-cli
 ```

+* Optional: The example included and some optional features require
+  <a href="https://getcomposer.org/download/">Composer</a> for installing
+  supporting tools, like Behat, PHP CodeSniffer, and more.

 ## Features

 This project is built on the tools of the Grunt community to provide scripted